anilabhadatta/educative.io_scraper/README.md

 # educative.io_scraper
-This a python script used to scrap Educative.io courses.
+This a python selenium script used to scrap Educative.io courses.

+Status: Script is working correctly, need some cleaning and optimisations.